-Sec.
+EFFECT Sec.
 17 The statistician should prepare a tabulated report at the end of the tournament and submit this report to the tournament director.
-This report should identify each player by his first name and surname, and position(s) played and should indicate as to each batter whether he bats right handed, left handed or both ways.
+This report should identify each player by their first name and surname, and position(s) played and should indicate as to each batter whether they bats right handed, left handed or both ways.